HenryssonDaniel/teacup-java-core/README.md

 A big library with all the base assertions such as arrays, lists and primitives.

 **Interfaces**
-Interfaces such as Executor, Node and Server.
+Interfaces such as Node, Result and Reporter.

 **Setup**
 Support for fixtures and other setup-related functionality.